WSU-kduncan/ceg3120-dniyomukiza/cheatsheet.md

 * rm "file name": will remove any file that has special characters or keyworks in its name
 * mv filename newfilename : renames old file to new file
 * cat: prints file contents
+* mv ./file.txt folder: will move file from current directory to a folder in same directory
 * sudo: command after sudo has elevated priviledges
 *  adduser username: creates new user
 *  sudo su username: switches you to that user